daniel-onunkwo/daniel-onunkwo.github.io/README.md

 # Building A Championship NFL Team

-A multi-page website breaking down the five pillars behind every NFL dynasty — quarterback play, defense, coaching, roster construction, and culture.
+A class assignment built as a multi-page website breaking down the five pillars behind every NFL dynasty.
+This includes quarterback play, defense, coaching, roster construction, and culture.
 ---

 ## Pages